ynikitenko/yarsync/docs/source/yarsync.1.md

 If the user no longer wants to use **yarsync** and the working directory is in the desired state, they can safely remove the **.ys** directory.

-Note that only commits and logs (apart from the working directory) are synchronized between the repositories.
+Apart from the working directory, only commits, logs and synchronization data are synchronized between the repositories.
 Each repository has its own configuration and name.

 ### User configuration files